 Back in those days, around the settlement of Iceland, Landnáma - the Book of Settlements, tells us that Iceland was forested from the mountains to the coastline.

-At Þingvellir the Vikings convened for 2 weeks in June and here disputes were settled and duels and battles took place.
+At Þingvellir, the Vikings convened for 2 weeks in June, during which disputes were settled, and duels and battles took place.

 And romances commenced, as we read about in the Brennu-Njáls saga when Gunnar at Hlíðarendi and Hallgerður langbrók fell in love.

-Ármann in Mt. Ármannsfell and the Troll Games on Hofmannaflöt Plains in South IcelandÞingvellir national park - Mt. Ármanssfell in the distance right above the fissures
+Þingvellir national park - Mt. Ármanssfell in the distance, right above the fissures

-Later on, during a very dark period in Iceland's time, executions were carried out at Þingvellir, as you can tell by many of the place names.
+Later on, during a very dark period in Iceland's history, executions were carried out at Þingvellir, as you can tell by many of the place names.

-Ármann bought a piece of land on the southern side of the mountain, but soon he moved to the northern side of the mountain, made a home in a cave in the mountain, and had another cave for his sheep.
+Ármann bought a piece of land on the southern side of the mountain, but soon moved to the northern side, built a home in a cave there, and used another cave for his sheep.

-And ever since he arrived at Mt. Ármannsfell things started getting better for his neighbours and their sheep returned back home without any of them getting lost.
+And ever since he arrived at Mt. Ármannsfell, things started getting better for his neighbours, and their sheep returned home without any of them getting lost.
 They thanked Ármann for this.

 And soon they started adjuring Ármann (I think that this is the right word in English, correct me if I am wrong).

 He wore a scarlet kirtle and had a sword in the sleeve.
 He had a blue cloak of expensive material (guðvefjarskikkja) tied by a gold belt.
-He had a golden helmet on his head and a cap made of silk beneath the helmet with a golden braid around his forehead.
+He wore a golden helmet on his head with a silk cap beneath it, and a golden braid around his forehead.

 His hair fell in 8 locks from his shoulders to the belt, and there was a golden ring on each lock, and he had big gold rings on both hands.
 Quite sharp looking!